day8/re-frame/README.md

 ### Nothing New

 Nothing about re-frame is particularly original or clever.
 You'll find no ingenious use of functional zippers, transducers or `core.async`.

 And this is a good thing (although, for the record, one day I'd love to develop something original and clever).

 ### Guiding Philosophy

-First, above all we believe in the one true [Dan Holmsand], the creator of Reagent, and his divine instrument the `ratom`.
+First, above all we believe in the one true [Dan Holmsand], creator of Reagent, and his divine instrument the `ratom`.
 We genuflect towards Sweden once a day.

 Second, we believe in ClojureScript, immutable data and the process of building a system out of pure functions.